jinchuangtw/nvim/README.md

 # nvim
-My personal configuration files for Neovim. (versions must >= 0.7.0)
+My personal configuration files for Neovim. (v0.7.0)
+> For NVIM v0.8.0-dev, please see the last section in this README file.

 ## Main Features
 * Plugins managing (using `packer`)